A parent Facebook group with 967 members is advocating for the return to in-seat learning for middle and high school students.

 Megan Potter, who has two elementary school students and one sixth-grader, combined her previous Facebook group with Kelly Hoover’s “CoMo Parents for In-Seat School” so parents have one place to gather.

-Hoover created the page in September after keeping an eye on the district’s COVID-19 tracker and seeing it dip below the positivity standard of 50 active cases per 10,000 people.
+Hoover created the page in September after keeping an eye on the district’s COVID-19 tracker and seeing it dip below the earlier standard of 50 active cases per 10,000 people.
 Families, teachers and others have closely followed the 14-day tracker, which the district uses as one measure in assessing the viability of in-person learning models.
 On Friday, the number was about 39 per 10,000.

 “I made the group for frustrated parents to come together and come up with constructive ways to get kids in-seat,” Hoover said.